England Talent Canoe Sprint Plan 2019-2025

 Tier 1 - England Development Programme (EDP)

 Focused on supporting athletes and their coaches who are progressing towards the top of the national racing structure and who may be challenging for the GB Junior team in the next 2-3 years.
 The Squad structure will help to identify and support emerging club based athletes who are probably the best in their club group and who will benefit from training with other talented athletes.

 The Development programme will come together for circa 4 camps a years at regional locations.
-(Dates and themes for these camps will be published for the year in advance).
+(Dates and themes for these camps are listed below).
 Athletes will be able to apply to attend these events and the attendance with their club coach will be strongly encouraged.
 These opportunities will be taken to further support the development of the coaches and provide coach development opportunities.
 Camps will be themed (E.G K4/K2 camps), planned in order to support the WITTP in practice and will be supported by periodic attendance from WCP discipline coaches.

 Athlete and coach inclusion will be rolling, allowing for a flexibility to bring athletes into the squads sessions as they develop

 The camps will be coordinated by the England National Talent Squad (ENTS) coaches and Talent Coach Developer.
 There will be additional support and provision at this tier (around an extra 4 camps) to help address the current gap in the female classes.